Hypejet/Jet/README.md

 # ✈️ Jet

 > [!WARNING]
-> Jet is still under development and it is not recommended to use it by normal servers yet.
+> Jet is not finished, nor maintained anymore.</p>
+> You can see the list of reasons of abandoning it by joining our Discord server and reading [this message](https://discord.com/channels/1066346611539722380/1142756158394863676).

 A high performance, multithreaded Minecraft server software which aims on high customizability without need to manually use packets.
 Designed for servers with custom behaviour, such as minigame servers.